 Access Guide

-helping you to make the most of your visit
+Helping you to make the most of your visit

 We want all of our visitors to have a bostin’ day out at the Museum and we’re working hard to make our site as accessible as possible.